daveaevion/discourse-spinner-theme-component/README.md

 # discourse-spinner-theme-component
 Add a loading spinner to the initial discourse load.

-This assumes a light theme with a white background.
-If your theme uses another color background, change the CSS file to include a different color.
+This should work with your theme's background color since it uses the "secondary" color variable.

 ## CSS Explaination

-`#main {background: white;}`
+`#main {background: $secondary;}`

 `.spinner {animation: rotate-forever 1s infinite cubic-bezier(0,0,0,1); border-color: rgba(66, 133, 244, 0.25); border-right-color: transparent;}`